project-sunbird/sunbird.org-docs/developer-docs/server-installation/data-pipeline.md

 ---
 title: Data Pipeline
 page_title: Data Pipeline
-description: Explains how to create schemas for knowledge platform objects
+description: Explains how to create schemas for Data Pipeline objects
-keywords: data, data pippeline, data sequence
+keywords: data, data pipeline, data sequence
 allowSearch: true

 ---

-Log into Jenkins and perform the following:
+## Overview
+This page explains the jobs to be run to bring up the Data Pipeline services.
+In order to do so, log into Jenkins and execute the instructions as per the sequence provided on this page.

 ## Build

-Switch to <code>Build</code><span> </span>folder and run all jobs.
-Provide the value for <strong>github_release_tag</strong><span> </span>as per the details mentioned on: <a style="text-decoration: none;" href="https://project-sunbird.atlassian.net/wiki/spaces/DevOps/pages/1025376293/Current+Release+Tags+and+Jenkins+Jobs+Reference" rel="nofollow">Current Release Tags and Jenkins Jobs Reference</a>
+Switch to the `Build` folder and run all jobs.
+For the value of the **github_release_tag**, refer to [Current Release Tags and Jenkins Jobs Reference](https://project-sunbird.atlassian.net/wiki/spaces/DevOps/pages/1025376293/Current+Release+Tags+and+Jenkins+Jobs+Reference)

 ## DevOps Administration